 How do I set up a powwow altar?
 There's no such thing as a "powwow altar".
 A powwow does not require such a thing in his home, nor is it necessary for any sort of powwow working.
 That being said, some people like to have religious altars or shrines in their home as an expression of their religious faith.
 There's nothing wrong with this at all.
 However, it must be understood here that powwow does not require an altar.
 If you feel as if you'd like to have religious devotions in your home or a specified place where you keep your religious or magical bits and baubles, then by all means do so.
 But the tradition of powwow in and of itself has no need of altars.

 I have German ancestry, does that mean powwow is in my blood?
-No, powwow isn't in our blood.
-It's a practice we pick up on our own, or are taught by another, and it will either work for you or it will not.
-What's in our blood is the DNA of our ancestors.
+No, powwow isn't in our blood, but the culture of our ancestors and the blood of those who came before us is.
+Powwow is a practice we pick up on our own, or are taught by another, and it will either work for you or it will not.
+What's in our blood is the DNA of our ancestors and the values and beliefs that they held dear.
 What's in our hearts and memories are the cultural customs and traditions we were raised with, which can help us connect to the folk magic of our ancestry.
 German ancestry is the largest ancestral blood lineage in the United States, so you are certainly not unique in that you have German ancestry.
 However, Pennsylvania German and German are not the same thing.
 German ancestry are those of us who had ancestors from Germany that migrated to the United States and settled wherever they decided to settle.
 Pennsylvania Germans are those who came to the United States to settle in Pennsylvania that may have been from Germany, but may also have been from Moravia, Bohemia, Switzerland, Austria, France, and so forth.
 They were German-speaking people who blended with the Scots-Irish that were already here, and it formed a unique culture that became known as "Pennsylvania Dutch" or Pennsylvania German.

 Is herbalism an element of powwowing?
 Isn't that pagan?
 Herbs and plants are the very foundation of modern medicine, and have been in use for thousands of years by people of all walks of life for food, medicine, and even folk magic.
 God Himself created plants and herbs for food and medicine....."...and the fruit thereof shall be for meat, and the leaf thereof for medicine."
 (Ezekiel 47:12).. ..."The Lord hath created medicines out of the earth; and he that is wise will not abhor them."
 (Apocryphal Book of Ellcesiasticus 38:4) Even the Mennonites (or rather, especially the Mennonites) know the value of herbal and holistic medicine.
 While they may be among the strongest voices speaking out AGAINST powwowing, they sure do know their home remedies!
 Herbal remedies can be an aspect of powwowing, if that is your specialty.
 Their use is neither religious or evidence of any type of religion.
 The German and Swiss immigrants brought their knowledge of herbal remedies with them to the New World.
 They also brought many of their native plants with them.
 This, blended with the new knowledge learned about plants native to America, became a part of their culture.
 Modern herbalists still use this knowledge to make tinctures and liniments, and other things.
 This is not evidence of paganism, or Christianity for that matter.
 Rather it is evidence of home remedies, nothing more.
 HERES A NICE NEWSPAPER ARTICLE from a Pennsylvania Attorney, who is an expert of PA Dutch herbal medicine.
 I also recommend THE PEOPLES PHARMACY GUIDE TO HOME AND HERBAL REMEDIES.
 Another fantastic publication was the 1970 edition of God-given Herbs for the Healing of Mankind by William McGrath.